tdenmon/podinfo-operator/README.md

 kubectl apply -f config/samples/app_v1_podinfo.yaml
 ```

 **You can then change individual parameters within that sample file and reapply with the same command to observe the changes to the existing resource.
-Access the PodInfo UI using the Service endpoint for the podinfo-sample Service.**
+Access the PodInfo UI and/or Redis Cache using the Service endpoint for the podinfo-sample Service.**

 **You can run the Ginkgo integration tests with `make test`**